armory/knowledge-base/_posts/armory/2019-04-01-armory-diagnostics.md

 * application -- The name of the Spinnaker application
 * created -- Timestamp of when the event was created
 * requestHeaders -- HTTP request headers for the internal request
-* source -- The microservice that generated the event
+* source -- The microservice that generated the event (ex. 'clouddriver')
-* type -- An identifier as to what kind of event this was (for example, `orca:pipeline:starting')
+* type -- An identifier as to what kind of event this was (ex. `orca:pipeline:starting')

-The Content section is very varied, and depends on what kind of event is being tracked.
+The Content section is variable, and depends on what kind of event is being tracked.
 Here are some of the more common events:

-Web access events contain your basic web event data, the request headers, URL, User Agent, encoding directives, etc.
+* Web access events contain your basic web event data, the request headers, URL, User Agent, encoding directives, etc.

-Build events pass along the name of the build job (from Jenkins, Travis, etc), the success/failure, duration of the job.
+* Build events pass along the name of the build job (from Jenkins, Travis, etc), the success/failure, duration of the job.

-Commit events (from Github webhooks for example) will contain the organization, project names, the hash of the commit, the timestamp of the commit, but no commit messages or file contents.
+* Webhook events (like commits from Github) will contain whatever the webhook has sent along in its payload.
+For most SCMs, this is just the name of the organization, the repo name, a hash representing the commit, and a timestamp.
+If you've set up any other webhook events that you using to trigger Spinnaker, take care with what data is being sent.

-Pipeline events will contain all the same data you would see in Spinnaker if you click on "Source" under a pipeline's stage.
+* Pipeline events will contain all the same data you would see in Spinnaker if you click on "Source" under a pipeline's stage.
 This includes the name of the application, pipeline, the build information, the trigger information, and the status and results of all the stages included in that pipeline